lxjv/zeppelin/src/content/pages/about.md

 The font you see everywhere is **Albert Sans** and code blocks use `IBM Plex Mono`.

 The little tree guy in the favicon was drawn by [Momo](https://heyheymomo.com).

-I've decided to try out using analytics for a bit, using [Tinylytics](https://tinylytics.app).